EnterpriseDB/repmgr/README.md

 `repmgr` will work on any Linux or UNIX-like environment capable of running PostgreSQL. `rsync` and password-less SSH connections between servers are only required if `rsync` is to be used to clone standby servers.
+Also, if `repmgr` is meant to copy PostgreSQL configuration files located outside of the main data directory, pg_basebackup will not be able to copy these, and `rsync` will be used.

 Installation